 COSC's net OPEB liability is valued one year in arrears.
-The net OPEB liability recorded in the financial statements as of June 30, 2023 was measured and valued as of June 30, 2022 and the total liability used to calculate the net liability was determined by the most current actuarial valuation as of that date.
+The net OPEB liability recorded in the financial statements as of June 30, 2024 was measured and valued as of June 30, 2023 and the total liability used to calculate the net liability was determined by the most current actuarial valuation as of that date.
+The discount rate was updated for contributory and non-contributory members.
+Per capita health cost, administrative costs, and retiree contributions were updated for recent experience.
+Actuarial factors used to estimate individual retiree and spouse costs by age and gender were adjusted.
+In addition, healthcare cost trend rates and retiree contribution rates were adjusted, and the Medicare prescription drug trend rates were updated to include an estimate for the impact of the Inflation Reduction Act.
 COSC's proportion of the net OPEB liability was based on a projection of COSC's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities and the State, actuarially determined.

-For the SEOPEBP plan, at June 30, 2022 COSC's proportion was 0.15%.
+For the SEOPEBP plan, at June 30, 2023 COSC's proportion was 0.15%.
 All plan assets are available to pay any participants benefits.
 However, the portion of each plan's net liability attributable to CSCU is calculated separately.
-The net OPEB liability for COSC as of June 30, 2023 for SEOPEBP was \$23,793,932.
+The net OPEB liability for COSC as of June 30, 2023 for SEOPEBP was \$25,444,694.